Updated: 4 days ago

 At 33 years old I was finally diagnosed with hypermobile Ehlers Danlos Syndrome (hEDS) & Fibromyalgia.
 Since the age of 13, these conditions had gone undiagnosed and I’d been fobbed off and made to feel like a hypochondriac by several specialists.
 Then one day, I got to the ‘enough is enough’ stage and decided to take back control of my life.

-By reflecting on the process I had gone through (with all it’s up and downs), I wanted to create something that could help others in a structured way, so I pondered on whether my 6 steps to a No Barriers Mindset coaching programme could be effective.
+By reflecting on the process I had gone through (with all it’s up and downs), I wanted to do something that could help others in a structured way, so I became a Chronic Illness Coach, focussing on supporting others to transform their mindset and reclaim their power.

 Acknowledge – Step 1